MateuszPodeszwa/MateuszPodeszwa/README.md

 ###

 <p align="left">My primary focus is full-stack development.
 I enjoy architecting backends with C# and ASP.NET Core and creating reactive <br> interfaces using JavaScript (Svelte, Vue, Next.js).
-Beyond the web, I have a deep passion for the intersection of hardware and software.
-I love designing custom software to control specific hardware configurations, exploring how code translates into physical action.
-I’m a 'behind-the-scenes' learner who thrives on understanding how things work, not just that they work.</p>
+Beyond the web, I have a deep passion for the <br> intersection of hardware and software.
+I love designing custom software to control specific hardware configurations, <br> exploring how code translates into physical action.
+I’m a 'behind-the-scenes' learner <br> who thrives on understanding how things work, not just that they work.</p>

 ###